 It was clear that five tariffs would be the optimum number for users to work with.
 However, by grouping tariffs into clusters of three or four under sub-headings, we were able to circumvent the paradox of choice effect by allowing users to focus on the list they were interested in.
 The use of filtering and sorting tools, enhanced this proposition, - with a task for future testing raised against that point.

-By positioning multiple tariffs as single tariff with sub-options we found that users on the one-had, preferred the list of distinct tariffs, but on the other, were more likely to upsell themselves
+By positioning multiple tariffs as single tariff with sub-options we found that users on the one hand, preferred the list of distinct tariffs, but on the other, were more likely to upsell themselves within a group.

 The concept for next round testing is that we will seek to further develop the categorised approach to tariffs and test to what extent upselling may work in our favour, even if the base interface is less optimal